SAP-samples/teched2021-IIS162/exercises/ex6/README.md

 <br> (1) Add "Determine Refund" to Test Case Scope.
 <br> (2) Click "Save".

-5. Provide Soltution Action Instructions and Mark Test Case as "Prepared".
+5. Provide Soltution Action Instructions and mark Test Case as "Prepared".
 <br> ![](2021-11-12-10-00-17.png)
 <br> (1) Click edit button to change Test Case Solution Action "1.1 Find Customer" as depicted in the screenshot.
 <br> (2) Use "Add" button to add second Test Case Solution Action "1.2 Calculate Refund" as depicted in the screenshot.